numberplates/plateit-generator-docs/components/background.md

 Returns: `Background`

-> If the background is intended for preview purposes only, the background element will still be present in the final SVG file.
+!> If the background is intended for preview purposes only, the background element will still be present in the final SVG file.
 However, it contains a "do not print" instruction to ensure it is stripped out when being processed for printing by the server-side Plateit API.
 If you want to remove it entirely from the SVG document, un-utilise it using the `utilise()` method instead (see below).

-### render()

-Renders the Background component only.

-Returns: `Promise`

 ### utilise()